-Introduction 1
+1 Introduction

-In Quantum Physics, and in particular, in Quantum Chemistry, the minimization of the value of the system, has been arguably the most common variational method employed to calculate approximate energy eigenvalues, since its introduction by Ritz.
+In Quantum Physics, and in particular, in Quantum Chemistry, the minimization of the Rayleigh quotient of the Hamiltonian, which, in general, represents the energy expectation value of the system, has been arguably the most common variational method employed to calculate approximate energy eigenvalues, since its introduction by Ritz.
 However, other approaches have also been considered, and used advantageously.
 Weinstein variance minimization, or numerically more stable variants, have been extensively employed in Quantum Monte-Carlo (QMC).
 Recently, Ye et al. have developed similar Weinstein variance minimization techniques for Self-Consistent Field (SCF) wave-function methods to overcome the variational collapse of energy-based optimizations to the lowest solution of a given symmetry.
 Their method called the " $\sigma$ -SCF" method has been used by David et al. to calculate excited states in strong magnetic fields.
 Note also, that variance minimization has been extended to, and advocated for, non-linear Schrödinger equations.